-classroom.
-All cell phones must be turned off when regular basis.
-Clothing must be neat, clean and students enter the classroom.
-Students will be given pressed to promote the desired professional image a break during class time.
-Violation of this policy of Regional Center for Border Health, Inc./College of may result in disciplinary action.
+Cell Phones: Cell phone use is prohibited in the classroom.
+All cell phones must be turned off when students enter the classroom.
+Students will be given a break during class time.
+Violation of this policy may result in disciplinary action.

-Safety: You are expected to behave in a manner conservative in appearance. that does not endanger you or others.
-You are also Hair: Should always be neat and professional. instructor and the Program Director.
+Safety: You are expected to behave in a manner that does not endanger you or others.
+You are also expected to report all concerns regarding safety immediately to the instructor or an appropriate supervisor.
+Any accident or injury must be immediately reported in writing to both the instructor and the Program Director.